ceradrake/buzzline-01-drake/README.md

 2. Activate .venv
 3. Install the required dependencies using requirements.txt.

+### Task 3A: Activate the Virtual Environment
+Windows code to activate the virtual environment: .venv\Scripts\activate

 The instructions are repeated in requirements.txt as this file exists in all our projects.

 ## Task 4.
 Generate Streaming Data (Terminal 1)